Methotrexate is used to treat a number of different conditions.

 Two strengths of tablet are available - 2.5 mg and 10 mg.
 Each time you collect a supply it is important that you check to make sure you get the same strength as you have had before.

-Do not take any painkilling medicines containing aspirin or ibuprofen with methotrexate (unless prescribed by your doctor).
+Whilst being treated with methotrexate, do not take any painkilling medicines containing aspirin or ibuprofen (unless prescribed by your doctor).

 |Used for||Cancers; rheumatoid arthritis; psoriasis|